-- 1. Trinity Academy will consider all applications for places where fewer than 240 applications are received.
+- Trinity Academy will consider all applications for places where fewer than 240 in year 7 (224 in Year 8-11) applications are received.
 The Academy will offer places to all those who have applied. - 2.
 Notwithstanding clause 3 above, Trinity Academy may refuse admission to particular applicants in cases where fewer than the published admission number have applied.
 These are applicants who have been permanently excluded from two or more schools and the ability to refuse admissions runs for a period of two years from the last exclusion.
 Exclusions which took place before the child concerned reach compulsory school age do not count for this purpose.
-Academies may also refuse admission to students (other than in the normal year of entry) in the specific and limited circumstances described in paragraph 3.13 of the School Admissions Code.
+Academies may also refuse admission to students (other than in the normal year of entry) in the specific and limited circumstances described in paragraph 3.10 of the School Admissions Code.
 In all the circumstances described in this paragraph, however, the Secretary of State may direct Trinity Academy to admit such a student and that direction shall be binding.